luigifreda/pyslam/README.md

 [Here](./docs/system_overview.md) you can find a couple of diagram sketches that provide an overview of the main SLAM workflow, system components, and classes relationships/dependencies.
 Documentation is a work in progress. -->

 ---

+### Evaluating SLAM

+#### Run a SLAM evaluation

+The `main_evaluation.py` script enables automated SLAM evaluation by executing `main_slam.py` across a collection of datasets and configuration presets.
+The input evaluation configuration file (e.g., `evaluation/configs/evaluation.json`) specifies the datasets and presets to be used.
+For each evaluation run, results are stored in a dedicated subfolder within the `results` directory, containing all the computed metrics.
+These metrics are then processed and compared.
+The final output is a report, available in both PDF and HTML formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.

+#### pySLAM performances and comparative evaluations

+For a comparative evaluation of the "**online**" trajectory estimated by pySLAM versus the "**final**" trajectory estimated by ORB-SLAM3, check out this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
+For more details about "*online*" and "*final*" trajectories, refer to this [section](#trajectory-saving)

+**Note**: pySLAM saves both online and final pose estimates, whereas ORB-SLAM3 only saves final estimates (pose data is recorded at the end of the entire dataset playback).
+For instructions on how to save trajectories with pySLAM, see this [section](#trajectory-saving).
+When you press the GUI button `Draw Ground Truth` (see [here](#slam-gui)), you can visualize the history of the Absolute Trajectory Error (ATE or *RMSE*) and evaluate both online and offline errors.

+---

 ## Supported components and models